Monday, January 30, 2006

 “If we’re lucky,” he said, “he’ll put a pillow over her face and help her speed things along!”

-When I sobbed through “Wuthering Heights” and the ending of “Funny Girl,” my husband mercilessly razzed me.
-And when I cried buckets over “Brian’s Song,” he called me a marshmallow, even though I thought I detected him swallowing against a lump in his throat a few times.
+After that, every time I cried during a movie, like “Wuthering Heights” and “The Way We Were,” my husband mercilessly teased me.
+And when I sobbed over “The Champ,” he called me a marshmallow, even though I thought I detected him swallowing an apparent lump in his throat more than once during the film.

 "Leave it to Beaver" always had been my husband’s favorite TV show.
-He'd watched all of the originals when he was a kid and then all of the reruns (about 10 times each) when he grew up.
+He'd watched all of the original episodes when he was a kid and then all of the reruns (about 10 times each) when he was an adult.

 When my husband came home from work that night, I casually mentioned that Hugh Beaumont had died.